-Most of the best quality pools are made of concrete, and they can last for several years before repairing is needed.
-It can take from 3–6 months to complete a pool, depending on its size and construction’s complexity.
+Most of the best quality pools are made of concrete, and they can last for several years before repairing your pool is needed.
+It can take 3–6 months to complete a pool, depending on its size and construction complexity.
 Most cities won’t allow you to build a pool yourself, but it’s worth learning how concrete pools are made so that you’ll understand the process as you supervise your contractors.

 Concrete pools are made using shotcrete (thoroughly mixed wet concrete) or gunite (a dry mix that only gets wet when mixed with water upon spraying via a nozzle).
 Before concrete is applied, builders will place rebar first.
 After the concrete is applied, curing will take place for at least 28 days.